Skip to content

 Terminal window

-mailatlas sync imap \
+mailatlas receive \

 --folder INBOX \